-I am based in Chicago and avidly attend the Chicago Symphony and other cultural events around the city and elsewhere, having previously spent several years in Chicago.
+I am based in Cleveland and avidly attend the Cleveland Orchestra and other cultural events around the city and elsewhere, having previously spent several years in Chicago.
 Here I will collect my thoughts on them and related issues.
 I also write for Bachtrack and my articles can be viewed here.

 A word on the title of this blog: the epithet to the second movement of Charles-Valentin Alkan’s Grande sonate: Les quatre âges, “Quasi-Faust” is an extraordinary depiction of the work’s protagonist in a fateful Faustian pact.
 Indeed, the Faust legend has inspired an enormous outpouring of art – hardly surprising given the way it taps into the fundamental human desire to push the limits of knowledge and transcend banality.